jdi-docs/jdi-light/source/includes/_documentation.md

 List is a container component that wraps and formats a series of line items.

-There is two different lists in Angular: Basic list and List with sections.
+There are two different lists in Angular: Basic list and List with sections.

 See an example with HTML code describing basic list element.